a-h-b/MuStMultiomics/functional-annotations.md

 hmmsearch --cpu 12 --noali --notextw --tblout contig.Prodigal.faa.tigrpfam.hmmscan tigrpfam.hmm contig.Prodigal.faa >/dev/null
 hmmsearch --cpu 12 --noali --notextw --tblout contig.Prodigal.faa.swissprot.hmmscan swissprot.hmm contig.Prodigal.faa >/dev/null
 ```
-The output from HMMER was parsed using a script ???written by Venkata? which returns all hits in a better format (tab-separated).
+The output from HMMER was parsed using a [script](consolidate_hmmscan_results.pl) which returns all hits in a better format (tab-separated).

 ```
 perl consolidate_hmmscan_results.pl contig.Prodigal.faa contig.Prodigal.faa.kegg.hmmscan contig.Prodigal.faa.metacyc.hmmscan contig.Prodigal.faa.Pfam-A.hmmscan contig.Prodigal.faa.swissprot.hmmscan contig.Prodigal.faa.tigrpfam.hmmscan
 ```
-There is a second version for this script which does exactly the same, but only for the KO annotations (`consolidate_hmmscan_results_justKEGG.pl`).
+There is a [second version for this script](consolidate_hmmscan_results_justKEGG.pl) which does exactly the same, but only for the KO annotations.
 The formatted output is then parsed once more to retain only the best annotation out of all databases, or to get the top or top x percent of best hits from any database.
-To get the best annotation per gene, we can use `150310_MUST_hmmBestAll.py`.
+To get the best annotation per gene, we can use [`150310_MUST_hmmBestAll.py`](150310_MUST_hmmBestAll.py).

 ```
 python 150310_MUST_hmmBestAll.py contig.Prodigal.faakegg.tsv contig.Prodigal.faametacyc.tsv contig.Prodigal.faaswissprot.tsv contig.Prodigal.faapfam.tsv contig.Prodigal.faatigrpfam.tsv -g $(grep ">" contig.Prodigal.faa | wc -l)